elastisys/terms/terms-of-service.md

 Recovery Time Objective:

-- Recovery from Disasters are handled according to response and solution target times for Critical incidents, see Section 3.
+- Recovery from Disasters are handled according to response and solution target times for Critical incidents, see [A2.1.2 Response Time](#a212-response-time).

 Recovery Point Objective:

-- A full backup of PostgreSQL and RabbitMQ definitions is taken every day between 0:00 am and 6:00 am CET.
+- A full backup of PostgreSQL, RabbitMQ definitions and Argo CD is taken every day between 0:00 am and 6:00 am CET.
 The backup retention period is 30 days unless otherwise requested by the customer.
 - For PostgreSQL, point-in-time recovery is provided for the last 7 days with a recovery point objective of 5 minutes.
 - Long-term backup schemes can be enabled after discussion with the customer.